Request to Join

 Jianguo Cheng, MD, PhD, is Professor of Anesthesiology and Director of the Cleveland Clinic Multidisciplinary Pain Medicine Fellowship Program.
 He is the President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
 He has recently been appointed to the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
 Dr. Cheng is also a member of the Centers for Medicare & Medicaid Services (CMS) Expert Work Group (EWG) to develop, specify, and maintain clinical quality measures.
 As a clinician, Dr. Cheng was recognized by Best Doctors in America (Best Doctors Inc.), 70 Best Pain Management Physicians in the US (Becker's ASC Review), and Top Doctors (International Association of Anesthesiologists).
 As a physician investigator, Dr. Cheng has directed basic, translational, and clinical investigations of stem cells, opioid tolerance, and chronic pain.
 His research is supported by research grants from the National Institutes of Health (NIH), the Department of Defense, and other funding agencies.
 He has published more than 250 articles including investigations on opioid tolerance and neuropathic pain.
 As an educator, Dr. Cheng has published two textbooks <Fundamentals of Pain Medicine> (Springer-Nature) <Neuropathic Pain: A Case-based Approach to Practical Management> (Oxford University Press) and has given more than 150 lectures/presentations world-wide.
 He has trained more than 150 clinical pain fellows and postdoctoral research fellows.
 In addition, Dr. Cheng has played active leadership roles in the Association of University Anesthesiologists (AUA), American Board of Anesthesiology (ABA), American Society of Anesthesiologists (ASA), and American Academy of Regenerative Medicine.
 He has served as Senior Editor, Associate Editor, and Section Editor for the scientific journals of “Pain Medicine”, “Pain Practice”, and “Pain Physician”.
 Dr. Cheng was trained in Pain Medicine at Harvard University (Fellowship at Massachusetts General Hospital), Surgery and Anesthesiology at University of Louisville (Residency), Neurology at the Qingdao University, and Neurosciences at the University of Guelph (PhD, Biophysics), University of Manitoba, and University of Alberta.

-Dr. Janet K. Han currently serves as an Assistant Clinical Professor of Medicine at the University of California at Los Angeles, and is a cardiac electrophysiologist.
-She completed her medical school training at the Medical College of Wisconsin, and underwent residency training at Cedars-Sinai Medical Center.
-She completed her cardiovascular diseases and clinical cardiac electrophysiology fellowships at the Veterans Administration Greater Los Angeles Healthcare System, where she currently serves as the Director of Inpatient Cardiology Services (CCU/telemetry/consults) and the Assistant Director of the Cardiac Arrhythmia Service.
-She has been enjoys being involved in medical education and currently serves as Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
-She is also involved with the Women in Electrophysiology community with the Heart Rhythm Society and hopes to further the advancement of women in medicine.
-Her clinical interests include anticoagulation in special populations, serving on the institutional anticoagulation committee, complex arrhythmia ablations and cardiac implantable electronic device therapies, as well as the intersection of social media and academics.
+Dr. Janet K. Han is an Associate Clinical Professor of Medicine at the University of California at Los Angeles, and is a cardiac electrophysiologist.
+She completed her medical school training at the Medical College of Wisconsin, residency training at Cedars-Sinai Medical Center, and cardiovascular diseases and clinical cardiac electrophysiology fellowships at the Veterans Administration Greater Los Angeles Healthcare System.
+She currently serves as the Director of Inpatient Cardiology Services (CCU/telemetry/consults) and the Assistant Director of the Cardiac Arrhythmia Service and is the Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
+She is involved with the Women in Electrophysiology community with the Heart Rhythm Society, Digital Strategies Committee with the American College of Cardiology, and is the Social Media Editor for the Journal of Cardiovascular Electrophysiology.
+Her clinical interests include anticoagulation in special populations, complex arrhythmia ablations and cardiac implantable electronic device therapies, the intersection of social media and academics and digital health.

 Dr. Eric Yang currently serves as an Assistant Clinical Professor of Medicine at the University of California at Los Angeles, where he has served as clinical faculty since 2011.
 He completed his medical school training at the University of Illinois at Chicago College of Medicine, and underwent residency and fellowship training at Harbor-UCLA Medical Center, where he also served as chief fellow.
 Since joining UCLA, he has been heavily involved in medical education, where he serves as Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
 He serves as Director and founder of the UCLA Cardio-oncology Program, and is also a team member of the structural heart program, where he is involved with cardiovascular imaging of the team’s interventional percutaneous procedures (ie TAVR, Mitraclip, etc).
 His clinical interests include cardio-oncology, cardiac imaging, medical education, valvular disease, and hemodynamics.